The Three-Part Approach to Closing the Audit Plan

 If the prospect of quarterly audit plans sounds daunting, technology can help companies fill in the gaps.
 With a work management platform that helps highlight blind spots and automate processes, internal audit teams can focus on the big-picture issues that make their organizations work.

 To identify and prioritize various risks, many companies employ a risk assessment matrix.
 Find out how to make it work for your audit processes.

-Whether you adopt a rolling quarterly process or stick with the traditional annual program, take advantage of the three steps outlined in this blog to close out 2017 and jump-start your 2018 audit planning process.
+Whether you adopt a rolling quarterly process or stick with the traditional annual program, take advantage of the three steps outlined in this blog to close out this year and jump-start the audit planning process for next year.